slackhq/circuit/docs/shared-elements.md

 ```

 In Circuit the _Navigation_ `AnimatedScope` is setup using a `ProvideAnimatedTransitionScope`.
-This is done with an implementation of `NavDecoration` called `AnimatedNavDecoration`.
-It takes a `AnimatedNavDecorator` to customize the navigation content animation without having to setup `AnimatedContent` and `SharedElementTransitionScope`.
-An example of a custom `AnimatedNavDecorator` can be seen with the `AndroidPredictiveBackNavigationDecoration`.
+This is done with an implementation of `NavDecoration`, `AnimatedNavDecoration`.
+It takes an `AnimatedNavDecorator` to customize the Screen animation without having to manually setup a `AnimatedContent` and `SharedElementTransitionScope`.
+An example of a custom `AnimatedNavDecorator` can be seen with the `AndroidPredictiveBackNavigationDecoration` in [`circuitx-gesture-navigation`](https://slackhq.github.io/circuit/circuitx/#gesture-navigation).

 ## Non-Circuit usage